What Is Product-Market Fit?

 - The feasibility of the product to satisfy the customers’ needs.
 The product or service needs to uniquely satisfy a need.
 First, it needs to actually satisfy a need.
 And second, it should be a solution that solves a problem in a way that stands out.

-Product-market fit is articulated well in Dan Olsen’s Product-Market Fit Pyramid.
+This idea is also articulated well in Dan Olsen’s Product-Market Fit Pyramid.
 Product-market fit is the tie between the market and the product.
 It connects the target customer and the market’s underserved needs with your value proposition, features, and user experience.

 One of the biggest problems startups face is not finding a market for their product or service.
 Often entrepreneurs believe they will find a market for their product or service but never actually achieve product-market fit.